yugabyte/yugabyte-db/docs/content/preview/architecture/docdb-replication/async-replication.md

   KMS configurations.
 - YSQL colocation is supported.
 - YSQL geo-partitioning is supported.
-Note that you must configure replication on all new partitions manually, as DDL changes are not replicated automatically.
+Note that you must configure replication on all new partitions manually as DDL changes are not replicated automatically.
 - Source and target universes can have different numbers of tablets.
 - Tablet splitting is supported on both source and target universes.